webtorrent/webtorrent/docs/api.md

 * `storeOpts.files` - an array of torrent file objects
 * `storeOpts.torrent` - the torrent instance being stored

-**Note:** downloading a torrent automatically seeds it, allowing the user to also serve the file to others who need it
+**Note:** Downloading a torrent automatically seeds it, making it available for download by other peers.

 ## `client.seed(input, [opts], [function onseed (torrent) {}])`